marwanabdalla1999/movieApp-trianglz/README.md

-## 🚀 How to Run
+## 🚀 How to Run:

-Clone the repo.
+    - Clone the repo.
-Add your API key.
+    - Add your API key.
-Build and run the app.
+    - Build and run the app.